tpwd/ke_search/Documentation/Configuration/OverrideRecordStoragePage.rst

 Override record storage page
 ============================

-It is possible to override the record storage page defined in the plugin using typoscript.
-This is useful if you want to serve different search results depending on typoscript conditions.
+It is possible to override the record storage page defined in the plugin using TypoScript.
+This is useful if you want to serve different search results depending on TypoScript conditions.

 For example you could serve different search results to logged in users.

-Setup typoscript:
+Setup TypoScript:

 .. code-block:: none